tharakkrishnan/SelfDrivingCar/CarND-Advanced-Lane-Lines-P4/README.md

 #### 6. Identified lane-line pixels and fitted their positions with a polynomial
 I identified the lane lines using a brute-force windowing technique.
 Initially, I take a histogram of the lower half of the combined binary image to identify peaks that may repersent lanes.
 Using the histogram peaks to center my inital 100 pixel width window I search for the center of the lane pixels.
-The window height is about 72 pixels requiring me to search using sliding windws along 10 horizontal  strips covering the image from top to bottom.
+The window height is about 36 pixels requiring me to search using sliding windws along 20 horizontal  strips covering the image from top to bottom.
+Each window has a margin 60 pixels wide within which we search for lane markings.

 The code is in the function (line 164) _detect\_lanes\_from\_scratch(binary\_warped, fname='', save\_images=0)_